aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 };
 ```

-The lazy quantifier `?` inside the capturing group in the snippet above has done a lot things, which tends to make this option slower, especially slower in Opera 9.x and earlier.
+The lazy quantifier `?` inside the capturing group in the snippet above has done a lot of things, which tends to make this option slower, especially slower in Opera 9.x and earlier.

 ```js
 String.prototype.trim = function () {